 The V-bottom pattern derives its name from the V shape formation that appears when price momentum switches from an aggressive selling to an aggressive buying state.

-This pattern is a powerful bullish reversal pattern and appears in all markets and timeframes but due to the nature of the aggressive buying that takes place when a market reverses direction, it can be difficult to identify this pattern in real-time.
+This chart pattern is a powerful bullish reversal pattern and appears in all markets and time-frames but due to the nature of the aggressive buying that takes place when a market reverses direction, it can be difficult to identify this pattern in real-time.

 The chart above shows a picture-perfect V-bottom at the end of a bearish trend in Crude Oil.
 Price traded lower into a bottom and immediately reversed higher with a massive increase in momentum.
 It is nearly impossible to predict V-bottoms, but most traders will wait for price to break the neckline of the pattern and then enter a long position once price retests the neckline.